serfrae/fsp-wallet/01-wallet/README.md

 ## Balance
 ```
-fsp-wallet balance [PATH]
+fsp-wallet balance <PUBKEY>
 ```
-- Retrieves the current balance, an optional keypair path maybe provided using `-k` or `--keypair` and then providing the path to your keypair file.
+- Retrieves the current balance of the provided pubkey, if no pubkey is provided, defaults to the config pubkey, if there is no config pubkey, fallback is the client pubkey.

 ## Airdrop
 ```